Anoris T i-Size

 It's better and safer to keep your child in the lowest group seat for as long as possible, rather than moving up groups too early.
 It's also more economical, too, as you won't have to splash out on a new seat until you've had the maximum usage out of your current seat.

-Do keep an eye on your baby or child's weight and height though, to make sure they aren't out-growing the seat too quickly.
+Do check what the upper weight or height limits are for your car seat and keep an eye on your baby or child's weight and height, to make sure they aren't out-growing the seat too quickly.

 In most cases, a child will reach the weight limit of a child car seat before becoming too tall for it, but all babies and children are different.